 The bands segment was filmed on May 13th 1983 and was released by Mushroom on LP and Cassette.
 The album became a best seller with the flip side containing songs from the “Dance Exponents” Live At Mainstreet gig.

 Graham revised the band lineup in 1984 with Lyn “Vinnie” Buchanan” the only remaining original member besides Graham.
 The second Legionnaires release on 12″ E.P was “Nosferatu” c/w “Shanty Town” and “Waiting Room” on the B side.
-Despite Graham’s best promotional efforts New Zealand Radio steadfastly refused to play the single.
+Despite Graham’s best promotional efforts New Zealand Radio steadfastly refused to play the disc.